blackyoshi21825/Tesseract/README.txt

     ()         - function calls and grouping
     {}         - code blocks
     ""         - string literals
-    ::         - built in functions(print is the only one to date)
+    ::         - built in functions
     $          - put after a statement or declaration

 3. Variables